astronomer/docs/astro/add-user.md

 4. Set a Workspace role for the user.
 For a list of available roles and their permissions, see [Workspace Roles](user-permissions.md#workspace-roles)
 5. Click **Add member**.

 Once you add the user, their information will appear in the **Access** tab as a new entry in the **Members** table.
-The user will then need to accept an invite to the Workspace via email before they have access to it in the Cloud UI.
+The user needs to accept an invite to the Workspace via email and either create an Astro account or log in before they can access the Workspace.

 ## Add a User to an Organization